-- Environmental education was well represented thanks to the groups that presented - ACEE, Alberta Global Cooperation Council, Alberta Tomorrow, Devonian Botanical Gardens, River Watch, Canadian Wildlife Federation, Watershed Planning and Advisory Councils (WPACs).
+- January, 2017 - presentation to the Subject Expert Working Groups - environmental education was well represented thanks to the groups that presented - ACEE, Alberta Global Cooperation Council, Alberta Tomorrow, Devonian Botanical Gardens, River Watch, Canadian Wildlife Federation, Watershed Planning and Advisory Councils (WPACs).
 Congratulations to everyone for the concerted effort.
 Sorry if we missed listing any group.

 In 2014, ACEE established an Education Task Force to answer this question.
 The task force gathered and created many resources, used the "Environmental Education Framework' a 2013 research based document, and interviewed 35 opinion leaders and created the Curriculum for a Sustainable Future.